-Herzog is an insatiable craftsman, traveler, poet, writer, adventurer, and opera director.
+Herzog is an insatiable craftsman, traveler, poet, writer, adventurer, screenwriter, and opera director.

 I read his (and Paul Cronin’s) book, “A Guide for the Perplexed” and it was one of the most illuminating reads of my life.
-I recommend these series of conversations to anyone who’s considering becoming and artist.
+I recommend this series of conversations to anyone who’s considering becoming an artist.

 A Guide for the Perplexed – Great Ideas, Quotes & Notes

 I’ve read the book while on the road in Morocco, but I still managed to capture some of its greatest ideas and quotes.
 Now I share these with you, hoping they will make you think and more importantly, act.
 In no particular order: